survivejs/webpack-book/manuscript/building_with_webpack/01_minifying_build.md

 })
 ```

 T> Dropping the `console` statements can be achieved through Babel too by using the [babel-plugin-remove-console](https://www.npmjs.com/package/babel-plugin-remove-console) plugin.
+Babel is discussed in greater detail at the *Configuring React* chapter.

 ## Conclusion